TomCarlson-NTAC/ndr-tests/ndr-test.md

 ## Ensure XML parsing does not construct values

  An XML document expresses an infoset (see [XML Infoset](#Appendix-A-References)); the infoset is the data carried by the XML document, and is expressed as a set of information items (e.g., element information items, attribute information items, etc.).
-[XML Schema Structures](#Appendix-A-References)      <a target="_blank" href="http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#d0e504">Section 2.1, _Overview of XML Schema_</a> describes the process followed by an XML Schema validating parser.
+[XML Schema Structures](#Appendix-A-References)      [Section 2.1, _Overview of XML Schema_](http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#d0e504) describes the process followed by an XML Schema validating parser.
 Beyond the actions of a plain XML parser, which provides the data from an XML document to its caller in a structured way, an XML Schema validating parser does the following:

  In short, not only does an XML Schema validating parser yield data from an XML document to its caller, it determines whether the XML document is valid against an XML Schema, and also provides an **augmented infoset** to the caller, constructed to reflect information implied by the schema, which may not appear in the original XML document.